Emotions You Can Live Without

 Imposed-upon – They can show up unannounced or push your boundaries, but they can’t make you feel imposed-upon.
 That’s yours to own.

-Instead, I’m committing to feel sad, angry, and anxious.
+Instead, I’m committing to authentically expressing and owning the feelings involved in these difficult situations.
+I am committed to feeling sad, angry, and anxious.
 Sad because I hoped for a different relationship than we have.
 Angry because I want us to be aligned in front of our kids.
 Anxious because I am torn between wanting to please my boss and wanting to honor a promise I made to my son.

 Owning our feelings means we re-claim responsibility and take back ownership of our next move.